valheim-server-help/valheim-server-help.github.io/docs/howAdmin.md

 parent: Configuration
 nav_order: 3
 ---
-# How to set Valheim server admins
+# How to Set Valheim Server Admins

 'Admin' users on a Valheim server have access to the following commands:

 `kick`, `ban`, `unban`, `banned` and `save`

-`imacheater` or related commands are not enabled on a dedicated server, even for admins.
+`devcommands` or related commands are not enabled on a dedicated server, even for admins.

 ---